-- Instead of manually tracking the monitoring information for your application on an ongoing basis, we recommend that you set up SAP Cloud Platform Alert Notification service that allows to subscribe to events coming from SAP Cloud Platform (Neo and Cloud Foundry environments) and send them via a channel of choice – with an out-of-the-box option to integrate those notifications into SAP Solution Manager.
+- Instead of manually tracking the monitoring information for your application on an ongoing basis, we recommend that you set up SAP Alert Notification service for SAP BTP that allows to subscribe to events coming from the platform (Neo, Cloud Foundry, and Kubernetes environments) and send them via a channel of choice – with an out-of-the-box option to integrate those notifications into SAP Solution Manager.

 - And if you should have monitoring and management processes anyhow already set up for your on-premise landscape around SAP Solution Manager, you might in addition appreciate the hybrid supportability offerings to get holistic insights for hybrid apps around your operations center of gravity.

-- Finally, for reducing overall operations efforts, we are also working on an SAP Cloud Platform Automation Pilot service.
-This service is currently available as beta version and shall allow to automate regular DevOps tasks in the lifecycle of your apps running on SAP Cloud Platform
+- Finally, for reducing overall operations efforts, we are offering the SAP Automation Pilot service.
+This service allows to automate regular DevOps tasks in the lifecycle of your apps running on SAP BTP

 This leads us to the overarching Automate & Optimize phase, where you strive to improve and optimize all underlying phases and categories and to foster collaboration.
 Here, we are working on a central service for an integrated DevOps management, where a lot of the offerings and approaches discussed above could come together, such in an overall landscape view for analysis and management, enriched with analytical data pointing you to the right areas that might need improvement.

-Now, you should have a better understanding, how our DevOps portfolio for SAP Cloud Platform materializes the corner stones of Manohar’s blog post mentioned above along the given categories.
+Now, you should have a better understanding, how our DevOps portfolio for SAP BTP materializes the corner stones of Manohar’s blog post mentioned above along the given categories.